fingerprintjs/fingerprintjs/CONTRIBUTING.md

 a `question` tag.

 ## Want to ask?
-Please read FAQ first
+* Please read FAQ first
-If you have not found the answer you were looking for - use gitter.im to as your question (link is in the readme)
+* If you have not found the answer you were looking for - use gitter.im to ask your question (link is in the readme)

 Happy Coding!